JuliaPlots/PlotDocs.jl/docs/src/backends.md

 ## LaTeX workflow

-To use the native LaTeX output of the `pgfplotsx` backend you can save you plot as a `.tex` or `.tikz` file.
+To use the native LaTeX output of the `pgfplotsx` backend you can save your plot as a `.tex` or `.tikz` file.
 ```julia
 using Plots; pgfplotsx()
 pl  = plot(1:5)